erich666/chex_latex/README.md

 # Installation and Use

-Install Perl from say https://www.activestate.com/activeperl, put chex_latex.pl somewhere (easiest is to put it in the directory with your .tex files, else you need to specify the path to this file), go to the directory where your .tex files are and then:
+Install Perl from say https://www.activestate.com/activeperl, put chex_latex.pl somewhere (easiest is to put it in the directory with your .tex files, else you'll need to specify the path to this file), go to the directory where your .tex files are and then:

     perl chex_latex.pl